Zakkkk/typing-guide-ssg/markdown/introduction.md

 - How to build a foundational typing speed such that you can comfortably and quickly type out a variety of texts.
 - How to break into the intermediate typing stage, and beyond!
 Working through plateaus, speed building, and progression into the advanced stage.
 - What you can expect your progression to look like.
 - How you can avoid common pitfalls.

+Please see the sidebar or the button at the top for a table of contents.

 ## Who Am I?